MBA and management education

 - Search for a course

-The Australian MBA introduces students to the various business disciplines and prepares them for general management roles.
-Generally MBA and business schools in Australia generally offer units in:
+The MBA introduces students to the various business disciplines and prepares them for general management roles.
+Business schools in Australia generally provide units in:

 - human resources management

-There are many specialisations offered within the MBA, ranging from international management and Chinese language to health services management.
+There are many specialisations offered within the MBA, ranging from international management and Chinese language to engineering management and health services management.
 Specialist programs allow students to focus on their professional area while learning the fundamentals of business and management.
-Check with your preferred higher education institution to see which specialisations are on offer.
-Some institutions also give students the option of studying an MBA in combination with another masters program.
+Check with your preferred institution to see which specialisations are offered.
+You may also be able to study an MBA in combination with another masters program.

 MBA programs typically have an extremely heavy workload due to the amount of subject matter covered and to simulate the demanding workload of a senior executive.
 The heavy workload is designed to give students the opportunity to develop good time management skills, which will be essential during their careers.

-MBA program fees range from AUD$20,000 to over $100,000 in total for international students.
-These figures were sourced from The Good Universities Guide 2013.
-Fees range widely due to differing course lengths and provider requirements, so it’s important to check fees with individual providers.
+MBA program fees range from AUD$19,000 to more than $100,000 in total for international students.
+These figures were sourced from MBA providers in 2013.
+Fees vary widely due to differing course lengths, subject options and extra activities such as study tours, so it’s important to check fees with individual providers.

 Entry requirements vary considerably.
-Institutions generally require a bachelor degree from a recognised tertiary institution and/or several years of management experience, plus good communication skills in written and spoken English.
+Institutions generally require a bachelor degree from a recognised tertiary institution and/or several years of management experience, as well as good communication skills in written and spoken English (demonstrated through English language testing if English is not your first language).

 Business schools may also require personal references, evidence of career progression and a personal statement.

-The Graduate Management Admissions Test (GMAT) is an aptitude test for applicants to gain entry to business schools.
-While some Australian institutions require candidates to complete the GMAT for entry, most use it as an optional extra or as an alternative entry scheme for those who do not meet other entry requirements.
-For more details, go to the Graduate Management Admission Council website or mba.com.
+The Graduate Management Admission Test (GMAT) is an aptitude test for applicants to gain entry to business schools.
+Some Australian institutions require candidates to complete the GMAT for entry, while others use it as an optional extra or as an alternative entry scheme for those who do not meet other entry requirements.
+For more details, visit the Graduate Management Admission Council website or the official GMAT website.

-Application dates vary between Australian MBA providers.
-Some institutions offer two intakes a year, with programs generally starting in January and July, while others offer a three-semester year with intakes generally in February, July and November.
-A few institutions also offer four intakes per year.
+Application dates vary between institutions.
+Some institutions offer two intakes a year, with programs generally commencing in February and July; others offer three trimesters per year, with intakes generally in February, July and November.
+A few institutions offer four intakes per year.